sangamdeuja/mlcodes/README.md

-These are the pthon first warm up exercises.
+These are the python first warm up exercises.
 Many more to come.